Ye shahar nahin mehfil hai, ye Delhi hai mere yaar, bus ishq, mohabbat, pyar

 Located in the heart of the city, The India Gate stands tall as the largest war memorial.
 It was built in memory of soldiers who lost their lives in different wars protecting the country against enemy attacks.
 Names of 13300 soldiers are inscribed on its walls.
 The Flame of Immortal Soldiers or Amar Jawan Jyoti can be seen below the arch.

-As the sun-warmed Delhi sky overlooks the expanse of beautifully constructed red-sandstone building, it shines brightly as if reiterating its historical and political significance.
-Built by the banks of River Yamuna, the huge walls of Red Fort looks majestic from afar.
+As the sun-warmed Delhi sky overlooks the expanse of beautifully constructed red-sandstone buildings, it shines brightly as if reiterating its historical and political significance.
+Built by the banks of River Yamuna, the huge walls of Red Fort look majestic from afar.
 It is a fine example of the anti-colonial defiance and the architectural brilliance of our forefathers.

 The largest mosque in India, Jama Masjid, was built by Shah Jahan.
 Considered one of the most impressive buildings in the country, this mosque can hold 25,000 at a time in its prayer hall.
 A beautiful example of Mughal architecture, the mosque is known to command the view of the world.